 It's hard to find a better school than Binghamton University if you want to pursue Fine & Studio Arts as a major.
 Students who graduate from this program report average early career income of fine art and mid-career income of $59,829.
 Located in Vestal, New York, Binghamton University affords a dependable, suburban experience for individuals.

 University of Florida is a good decision for individuals interested in a Fine & Studio Arts major.
-Students who graduate from the fine art program make an average of $36,059 in the first five years of working and $52,266 after their first five years of working.
+Students from the fine & studio arts major at University of Florida get 1.0% above the the average graduate with the same degree.
 Located in Gainesville, Florida, this school is a good choice for students who enjoy the thrill of a significant city.

 SUNY New Paltz is a good decision for individuals interested in a Fine & Studio Arts major.
-Grads of the fine art program state that they receive average early career earnings of fine art and mid-career earnings of $58,017.
+Fine art graduates from SUNY New Paltz get a earnings boost of approximately 5.7% above the typical income of fine art graduates.
 Based in New Paltz, New York, SUNY New Paltz offers a dependable, suburban atmosphere for scholars.